stumpc5/chess960/README.md

 The results have their own [markdown page](README_ANALYSIS.md) analyzing all 960 starting positions.

-Here is the example for the standard opening and the opening with Queen and King interchanged:
+Here is the example for the standard opening and the opening with Queen and King interchanged.
+We rediscover well-known openings and their variations, such as the [**Ruy Lopez**](https://www.chess.com/forum/view/chess-openings/all-ruy-lopez-variations).

 | Board                            | # Played Matches        | White           | Draw           | Black           |
 |----------------------------------|:-----------------------:|:---------------:|:--------------:|:---------------:|
 | [RNBQKBNR](BoardAnalysis/rnbqkbnr.md) | 2000 | 39.8% | 32.8% | 27.4% |
 | [RNBKQBNR](BoardAnalysis/rnbkqbnr.md) | 2000 | 40.8% | 32.6% | 26.6% |

-For classical chess, we rediscover well-known openings and their variations, such as the [**Ruy Lopez**](https://www.chess.com/forum/view/chess-openings/all-ruy-lopez-variations).

 ## Who Should Read This